frctl/fractal-docs/docs/guide/getting-started.md

 The following steps will describe how to create a basic Fractal project from scratch.

 It assumes that you have already created a new, empty directory for your project and have installed Fractal as a dependency in your project (as well as the global CLI tool).
-If not then first check out the ~@TODOLINK installation guide~ for instructions.
+If not then first check out the [installation guide](./installation.md) for instructions.

 ### 1. Set up your project structure